 Bluetooth wireless is to be disabled to protect mobile devices from unauthorized access.

-Security of Surplus Equipment
+Security of Surplus Equipment.

-When unviersity owned computer systems reach the end of their usefulness in your department, you have the option to surplus that equipment through ESPM.
+When university owned computer systems reach the end of their usefulness in your department, you have the option to surplus that equipment through Excess and Surplus Property Management (ESPM).
 However, this presents its own share of security risks that need to be addressed.
-Due to the significant risk of sensitive Information leaving the unviersity on hard drives that have not been properly erased, all computer (desktops and laptops) that are being sold through ESPM must have their hard drive removed by CaTS before being processed through ESPM.
+Due to the significant risk of sensitive information leaving the university on hard drives that have not been properly erased, all computer (desktops and laptops) that are being sold through ESPM must have their hard drive removed by CaTS before being processed through ESPM.
 CaTS will ensure proper disposal of the drive.
-To arrange a removal, contact the Cats Help Desk.
+To arrange a removal, contact the CaTS Help Desk.

-Security of Physical Media
+Security of Physical Media.

 Ensuring the confidentiality of information requires that all physical media (CDs, DVDs, hard drives, etc) be disposed of properly.
 This means that, in addition to being properly erased before being discarded, hard drives must also be erased before being returned for any type of warranty work.
-Additionally, other media such as CDs, DVDs, and paper must also be carefully destroyed if they contain Protected information.
+Additionally, other media such as CDs, DVDs, and paper must also be carefully destroyed if they contain Protected Information.
 CDs and DVDs should be broken into multiple pieces, and paper documents should be shredded.
 If assistance is needed in properly disposing of any physical media, contact the CaTS Help Desk.

 11300.13 Incident Handling